elastic/kibana/x-pack/plugins/observability/public/components/shared/exploratory_view/README.md

 The primary purpose of the exploratory view is to embed it in observability solutions like uptime to replace existing static visualizations,

-For that purpose, all the configuration options we define in exploratory view, they can be used as an embeddable via a component that is exposed using observability plugin contract, usage looks like this
+For that purpose, all the configuration options we define in the exploratory view can be used as an embeddable via a component that is exposed using observability plugin contract, usage looks like this